 In an ideal world, we would all eat a variety of healthy foods every day, including fruits, vegetables, whole grains, low-fat dairy, and lean protein.
 Doing so would provide us with most of the nutrients we need, from Vitamin A to Zinc.
 But life happens and sometimes our best of intentions fall by the wayside as we reach for packaged, convenience foods that might not be the best choice.
 Perhaps that’s why so many people turn to multivitamins to fill in the nutritional gaps.
 But what exactly are multivitamins?
 And, more importantly, do multivitamins work?

 What Are Multivitamins?

-Let’s start with the reality that many Americans have poor eating habits and don't consume the recommended nine servings of fruit and vegetables every day.
-As a result, many people who follow a Western diet don’t meet the recommended daily allowances established by the U.S. Institute of Medicine for many vitamins and essential minerals.1
+Let’s start with the reality that many Americans have poor eating habits, are not eating healthy, and don't consume the recommended nine servings of fruit and vegetables every day.
+As a result, many people who follow a Western diet don’t meet the recommended daily allowances established by the U.S. Institute of Medicine for many essential vitamins and minerals.1

 While multivitamins should never replace a balanced, healthy diet, they can provide vitamins and minerals essential to your health and help fill nutrient gaps.
 So, what are multivitamins?
-Sometimes called multis or vitamins, multivitamins are a supplement that typically pack essential vitamins and minerals, often in the form of a tablet, capsule, liquid, gummy, or gel cap.
-Commonly, multivitamins are taken once a day and include all or most vitamins and minerals, with the majority in amounts that are close to recommended daily amounts.2
+Sometimes called multis or vitamins, multivitamins are a supplement that typically pack many essential vitamins and minerals, often in the form of a tablet, capsule, gummy, or gel cap also known as softgels.
+Commonly, multivitamins are taken once a day and include all or most vitamins and minerals, with the majority in amounts that are above the recommended daily amounts.2

 Because multivitamins are not medications, you don’t need a doctor’s prescription to buy these dietary supplements.
 You can purchase them at most pharmacies, grocery stores, mass merchandise and club stores, as well as online retailers.